backdrop-contrib/green/README.md

 Singularity can even be installed as an [Eyeglass](https://github.com/sass-eyeglass/eyeglass) module! (npm install singularitygs --save-dev)

-## Notes
+### Notes

-Singularity requires a Sass compiler with full feature parity with the Ruby Sass 3.3 implementation in order to work
+Singularity requires a Sass compiler with full feature parity with the Ruby Sass 3.3 implementation in order to work.

 ### Setting Up a Basic Grid